AzlanMalik/static-resume-on-s3/README.md

 terraform apply --auto-approve
 ```

-Congrats Your Website is live!
-Check your Domain
+🎉Congrats Your Website is live!
+Check your Domain.

 <p align="right">(<a href="#top">back to top</a>)</p>